mshaban-msft/samples/SDK-Onboarding/readme.md

 In order to further customize your client, you can actually override generated code using special _patch file.
 Read article [here](https://github.com/Azure/autorest.python/blob/autorestv3/docs/customizations.md).

+## Samples
+At this stage, we write samples to showcase how to use the SDK.
+For preview releases, we mainly write samples for hero-scenarios.
+You need to provide sync and async samples.
+You also need to provide a readme file explaining all your samples.
+And you need to make sure everything runs without errors, otherwise, the CI pipeline won't pass on your PR.

 ## Testing
-At this stage, we write tests to make sure our client and methods are working perfectly.
+At this stage, we write tests to make sure our client and methods are working correctly.
+Also, theses tests

+### Secrets management. (tests.yml file)
-### secrets management. (tests.yml file)
+### Secrets management. (tests.yml file)
 we can run tests in 2 modes: live and recorded modes.
 In live mode, you actually make calls to api endpoint.
 But in recorded mode, python simply mock network traffic.
 We have recorded mode because when submitting a PR or pushing new changes, CI/CD pipeline will only run tests in recorded mode.

+## Final Touches
+At this stage, you need to privde final touches

+### Changelog.md
+Update changelog.md file to add entry for the currnt release with things like version, date, new features, and breaking changes (if any).

+### Readme.md
+This will be the entrypoint for all developers looking for your SDK.
+You should add things like an overview of what the service does and some samples.

+## SDK Release
+At this stage we trigger release pipeline on Azure DevOps to release a package for users (pip package for python, or nuget package for .net).

+Check with senior people from SDK team (because you most likely won't have permissions to carry out this step).

 ## Resources